 • For cheating

-• For cyber bullying, sexting, and taking/viewing inappropriate pictures or videos
+• For cyberbullying, sexting, and taking/viewing inappropriate pictures or videos

-• For mass texting/airdropping.
+• For mass texting or airdropping.

 In the event that a student’s cell phone or other electronic device is confiscated, parents will be contacted and may claim the student’s device from an LAF leader.
 Contents of cell phones may be reviewed and searched together with an LAF leader and a parent/guardian if there exists a reasonable suspicion that it may have been used in an activity prohibited by the Code of Conduct.
 The student assumes all risks in bringing such devices onto an LAF affiliated property or to any related functions.